Elliot-Bachman/se_project_spots/README.md

 -Github - Was used to store the saved changes that were pushed from git.
 It is also a great platform for web deployment.
 -BEM - Not a technology but the methodology used for organizing code blocks and elements.

+- Java-Script DOM was used for creating dyanamic cards and a modal for personal information submission.

 ## Pictures of project features

 Will be added with future updates.